 Seattle is EXPENSIVE.

 While Seattle was a much smaller and more affordable city through the 1990s, something changed all of that- the tech boom.
-With companies like Amazon and Microsoft exploding here, more and more people are moving to the area, with plenty of 20-something software engineers, making multi-six figures a year, running (or more often, one wheeling) around the city.
+With companies like Amazon and Microsoft exploding here, more and more people are moving to the area (like me!), with plenty of 20-something software engineers, making multi-six figures a year, running (or more often, one wheeling) around the city.

 With that sort of wealth, the prices of everything, from housing to cocktails and coffee have steadily increased over the last two decades.
-So don’t be surprised to see $15 cocktails and $25 burgers- I’ve lived here for almost three years and, having moved from one of the cheapest cities in the United States, I still get sticker shock!
+So don’t be surprised to see $20 cocktails and $35 burgers- I’ve lived here for over four years and, having moved from one of the cheapest cities in the United States, I still get sticker shock on a daily basis!

 Seattle has a large homeless population.

-Seattle has a homelessness crisis- in 2020, it was estimated that some 12,000 individuals were experiencing homelessness in the city.
+Seattle has a serious homelessness crisis.
+In 2020, it was estimated that some 12,000 individuals were experiencing homelessness in the city.
 During your visit, you will absolutely see people living in tents, tarps, brokedown RVs, or sleeping bags on the sidewalk (especially in the downtown, Pioneer Square, or Capitol Hill neighborhoods) and next to highways.

 Many homeless people are also grappling with mental health issues and while observing someone experiencing a mental health crisis may feel a bit scary, please remember that these folks are in a much scarier situation than you and they’re extremely unlikely to cause you harm.
 If you’d like to do something to help, consider donating to the Compass Housing Alliance or FareStart, which are both committed to providing resources to homeless individuals in the Puget Sound area.